 If you are charged with illegally cultivating marijuana, the prosecutor must prove the following to establish that you are guilty under Health & Safety Code 11358:

-- You planted a marijuana plant, and
+- You planted more than 6 cannabis plants4, and

 In the following situations a cultivation charge under HS 11358 will become a felony:

 - Defendants with serious violent felonies on their record;